 However you find your business coach, remember that business coaching is a long term investment in your business.
 You won’t see results right away.
 Sometimes, it takes months to see the difference.
 A coach is a person who works alongside business owners as they grow their business, as well as in their interpersonal and leadership skills.

 Ultimately, however according to International Coach Federation, 99 % of those who have received coaching worldwide are ‘satisfied or very satisfied’, and 96% would repeat the process.
 Almost half of them report a return on investment of 10-50 times their coaching costs.

 Bottom Line on Business Coaches

 There’s no such thing as the ‘best business coach’.
 Coaches, like your personal friends, need to match your interests, personality style, and business goals.
 Is the coach helping you to be a better, smarter business owner, grow your business, increase your brand reputation, and earn profits?
 If so, they’re probably a great coach for your business, whether they’re licensed or not.
-Hiring a business coach can be an investment in your most important asset: you.
+Hiring a business coach or coaching service can be an investment in your most important asset: you.